 3 - Dried Apricots

 If you want to add a touch of sweetness and a hint of tanginess to your dishes, try using dried apricots as a sultana substitute.
-These dried fruits have a unique flavor and work well in both sweet and savory recipes.
+These dried fruits have a unique flavor and work well in both sweet and savory recipes (Prunus armeniaca).

-Chop them up and use them in cakes, muffins, or even salads for an unexpected burst of flavor.
-Use equal amounts of dried apricots as you would sultanas in your recipe.
+Chop them up and use them in cakes, muffins, or even salads for an unexpected burst of flavor, or pair them with savory elements like dried beef for salty contrast.

 For more inspiration on how to use dried apricots, check out our guide on substitutes for apricots.